Configuration

 Skills

 Skills are filesystem-based capability packages that specialize agent behavior.
 A skill is a directory containing a SKILL.md file with metadata in YAML frontmatter, and optionally further skill resources.
 Skills follow the agentskills.io specification.
+Skills are loaded on demand: only metadata is in context initially, full instructions load when relevant.

 Bundled Skills

-Freeact contributes three skills to .freeact/skills/:
+Freeact contributes three bundled skills to .freeact/skills/:

 | Skill | Description |